florisporro/svelte-exam-trainer/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Deployment

+Svelte is easily deployed on a number of platforms.
+The demo above is deployed on CloudFlare Pages.